schorschii/Companion4Linux/README.md

 ## Debian Package Installation (Debian/Ubuntu/Mint)
 1. Download and install the `.deb` package from the latest release on Github.
-2. Import the generated CA certificate `/usr/share/companion/myCA.pem` in your browser.
-Please refer to the [instructions below](#importing-the-ca-certificate) how to import the CA certificate.
-3. After installation please log out and log in again.
+2. After installation please log out and log in again.
 The script then starts automatically.

 ## Manual Installation (Debian/Ubuntu/Mint)
 1. Install required Python packages